Blog Layout

 Even though many companies are on accrual accounting, there are many expenses that impact cash flow immediately.
 Today it is very common for vendors such as software-as-a-service and other technology service providers to either pull funds directly from your bank account via ACH or debit or charge your credit card.
 Other expenses that are often billed this way are rent, mortgage, utilities, etc. The ACH and debit card transactions never hit your accounts payable and the credit card transactions are lumped together in your credit card bill.

 To add credit card cash payment to your 13-week cash flow, GrowthLab will take a look at your bill for the next payment.
-Enter it on the 13-week tool.
 To estimate future credit card bills, it is good practice to add up all recurring credit card transactions.
 Then add a buffer for non-recurring and ad-hoc expenses.
 Take this sum and then add it as the cash outflow your 13-week cash flow based on your credit card statement due date.

 Building a 13-week cash flow tool gives you better visibility and decision-making ability when dealing with the unexpected.
-It is best practices to anticipate the need for a buffer to deal with the unexpected.
-You can build this buffer in to your own cash balance — making it a “rule” that you don’t let your ending cash balance fall below $XXX.
+It is best practice to anticipate the need for a buffer to deal with the unexpected.
+You can build this buffer into your own cash balance — making it a “rule” that you don’t let your ending cash balance fall below $XXX.
 Another angle is to develop good banking relationships and establish a line of credit as a lifeline.

 Step 8: Inventory Purchases